DandyLyons/DandyLyons.github.io/content/en/posts/post-14/index.md

 title: Benchmarking in Swift with swift-collections-benchmark
 slug: benchmarking-in-swift-with-swift-collections-benchmark
 description:
-topics: Swift, Benchmarking, "Data Structures and Algorithms"
+topics: ["Swift", "Benchmarking", "Data Structures and Algorithms"]
 ---

 # Benchmarking in Swift with `swift-collections-benchmark`